MatthewKing98/comp-org-1-assignment-2/README.md

 WHILE (curChar != (NULL || NEWLINE)) while not at the end of the string
 	Call TrimString
 	Call ValidityCheck
+	IF Valid

-		IF valid run convert-to-decimal with the passed start and end addresses ELSE print NAN instead
+		Call Convert Convert-To-Decimal with the passed start and end addresses ELSE
+		print NAN instead
 END

 TrimString: Passed start of string